About Our School

 - If not satisfied with the resolution, parents can proceed with a Section 11 Appeal of School Decision.

-only to those who request it.
-The newsletter is also posted on our website,
+families every month.
+The newsletter is also posted on our website.

 Assemblies are held as needed,

-usually on a Friday morning.
+often on a Friday or Monday morning.
 The purpose of these assemblies is to promote

 school unity, share information and allow children and visiting performers to

 make presentations.
 These assemblies are coordinated by staff and led by

 students.
 Parents are encouraged to attend assemblies which are posted